-Make sure that brake fluid for the front and rear brake is changed in accordance with the service schedule.
+- Make sure that brake fluid for the front and rear brake is changed in accordance with the service schedule.
+(Your authorized KTM workshop will be glad to help.) - Make sure that only clean, approved brake fluid from a tightly sealed container is used.
 (Your authorized KTM workshop will be glad to help.)

-- Check the front brake linings. (p.
-84)
+Check that the brake linings of the front brake are secured. p.
+89)

-- Move the brake reservoir mounted on the handlebar to a horizontal position. - Check the brake fluid level in level viewer 1. - " If the brake fluid level has dropped below the marking $oldsymbol{A}$: - Add front brake fluid. ♣ (🗐 p.
-83)
+- Move the brake reservoir mounted on the handlebar to a horizontal position. - Check the brake fluid level in level viewer 1. - ightharpoonup If the brake fluid level has dropped below the marking $oldsymbol{A}$ : - Add front brake fluid. ◀ (🕮 p.
+88)